Victims, including three Canadians, claim former Harrods boss Al Fayed was a 'monster' who abused young women, lawyers say

 Lawyer Bruce Drummond said three of Al Fayed's alleged victims were from Canada, including one who was "seriously, seriously assaulted when she was 16."

-At a press briefing in London on Friday in the wake of the BBC documentary "Al-Fayed: Predator At Harrods," the lawyers said the abuse went on through much of Al Fayed's 25-year tenure -- from 1985 on -- at the helm of the world-renowned London department store.
+The abuse went on through much of Al Fayed's 25-year tenure -- from 1985 on -- at the helm of the world-renowned London department store, the lawyers said.
+They spoke at a televised news conference in London in the wake of the BBC documentary "Al-Fayed: Predator At Harrods."

-The four-member legal team told reporters they have been retained by 37 of Al Fayed's accusers and were in the process of adding more clients, including potentially from other organizations involving Al Fayed, the Egypt-born businessman who died last year at the age of 94.
+The four-member legal team told reporters they have been retained by 37 of Al Fayed's accusers and were in the process of adding more clients, including potentially from other organizations that Al Fayed was involved with.

 In the documentary, which was broadcast on Thursday, Al Fayed was accused of raping at least five women at his properties in London and Paris and of committing scores of other acts of assault and physical violence, both in and outside of Harrods.